The Spear Cuts Through Water

-The Spear Cuts Through Water is a 2022 fantasy novel by Simon Jimenez.
+The Spear Cuts Through Water is a 2022 fantasy novel by Filipino-American writer Simon Jimenez.
 The novel contains a frame story about a grandchild listening to stories of the Old Country; it also tells the story of two men who journey across the Old Country with a dying goddess.
 It is Jimenez's sophomore novel.
-In 2022, Kirkus Reviews named the book one of the best science fiction and fantasy books of the year.
+The novel received critical acclaim, winning the 2023 British Fantasy Award for Best Novel as well as the Crawford Award.
+It was shortlisted for the 2023 Ignyte Award and Ursula K. Le Guin Prize.

 Plot

 In a frame story, a grandmother (“lola”) tells stories of the Old Country to her grandchild.
 She tells a story about how the Moon and the Water were in love, and together they created the Inverted Theater.
 The grandchild visits the Inverted Theater in a dream.
 They are carrying a spear which is their family heirloom.
 The moonlit body, a child of the Water and the Moon, performs the following story for the grandchild and other visitors to the Theater.

 The people of the Old Country suffer under the rule of Moon Emperor Magaam Ossa and his sons, the Three Terrors.
 The emperor enforces his control over the population with the help of a network of psychic tortoises, who can transmit information instantaneously.
 Saam Ossa, the First Terror, leads the Red Peacock Brigade.
 The Red Peacocks are all sons of the First Terror, and they regularly commit war crimes against the population.
 The emperor keeps the Moon goddess, his empress, imprisoned under the palace.
-The First Terror’s favorite son Jun is assigned to guard the goddess.
-With Jun’s help, the Moon goddess kills the emperor and escapes.
+The First Terror's favorite son Jun is assigned to guard the goddess.
+With Jun's help, the Moon goddess kills the emperor and escapes.

 Commander Uhi Araya works at Tiger Gate.
 Araya enlists the help of Keema, a one-armed man who works for her.
 She asks him to deliver a spear to a woman named Shan.
 Jun and Keema escape Tiger Gate with the goddess and the spear.
 Araya and the other guards are killed by the First Terror and the Peacocks.
 Keema and Jun travel with the goddess, who is ancient and close to death, as well as the Defect, a disabled tortoise.
-Inside the empress’s wagon, Keema finds that one of the emperor’s prized birds has been tied up.
+Inside the empress's wagon, Keema finds that one of the emperor's prized birds has been tied up.
 He frees the bird, which follows them and assists them for the remainder of their journey.
 They are pursued by the First Terror.

 Luubu Ossa, the Second Terror, has killed and eaten the tortoise god, allowing him to take its powers.
 Luubu captures the party and begins eating the empress.
-The Defect is killed; Araya’s spear falls into a lake and is lost.
+The Defect is killed; Araya's spear falls into a lake and is lost.
 Luubu forces the First Terror to kill all of the Peacocks except Jun.
 The goddess escapes, killing both Terrors.
 She asks Jun and Keema to eat her body and kill the Third Terror.
 Having used the last of her energy, she dies.
 At this point, the story in the Inverted Theater reaches its intermission.